paulbradshaw/jsintro/factmint/factmint.md

 Interactive tables are useful - but at some point you're going to want to turn your table into an interactive chart.
 One of the easiest ways to do that is a visualisation library called **Factmint**.

-Factmint is used by The Telegraph, among other organisations, because it requires very little coding knowledge at all - all you need is:
+Factmint has been used by The Telegraph, among other organisations, because it requires very little coding knowledge at all - all you need is:

 * A HTML page containing a table and links to...
 * A CSS file, and
 * A JS file

+It also has some other advantages.
+Chief among these is *accessibility*: because it uses a HTML table on the same page, if the chart doesn't load then the user still sees the table and the information.

-But for our purposes, it's a particularly useful library to get to know some techniques around using GitHub, and storing stylesheets and JavaScript.
+For our purposes, it's also a particularly useful library to get to know some techniques around using GitHub, and storing stylesheets and JavaScript.

 ## Finding the Factmint library